 Yes/No Comments

 Water is disinfected: water for

 consumption and in pools.

-No spas to be operated
+No indoor pools or spas to be operated

 Dishwashing and laundry equipment

 properly functioning: Operating

-temperatures is set at 60 degrees Celsius
+temperatures is set at 60 Celsius and the

-and the correct dosage of cleaning and
+correct dosage of cleaning and disinfecting

-disinfecting chemicals is being applied.
+chemicals is being applied.

 Air-conditioning: Condition of filters

 monitored weekly and proper replacement

 rate of indoor air is maintained.
 The proper

 functioning of ventilation, air exchange,

 and dehumidification equipment is

 checked weekly.
-To keep log available.

-Alcohol dispenser at entrance and other

-public areas.
-Automatic dispensers are

-recommended

 Dispensers are checked every hour as a

 minimum to ensure the proper

 functioning.
 Dispensers include soap and

 disinfectant solution dispensers,

 disposable tissue dispensers, and similar

 devices.